integr8ly/integreatly-operator/openshift-ci/README.md

 This docker file builds the root image every time the CI is ran.
 Configuration for the CI-Operator can be found [here](https://docs.ci.openshift.org/docs/architecture/ci-operator/#what-is-ci-operator-and-how-does-it-work).

+#### Container Platform
+Images are built targeting a build platform specified by the `CONTAINER_PLATFORM` flag in the Makefile.
+This prevents a mismatch between the container platform of images built in the local system vs the architecture of the Clusters.

 #### Build and Test

 Requires you to be oc logged in to any cluster on your host machine.